Top 10 Best Beaches in Spain for Summer 2020

-The drawback about visiting Cofete is the difficult journey to get there.
-The great thing about Cofete is that due to its remote location and difficulty in getting there, the beach still retains its natural charm, as its undeveloped.
+The drawback of visiting Cofete is the difficult journey to get there.
+The great thing about Cofete is that due to its remote location and difficulty in getting there, the beach still retains its natural charm, as it's undeveloped.
 So no sunbeds here, no umbrellas and no bars or restaurants on the beach.

 Just endless miles of wild beach, with the ocean on one side and the mountains on the other side.
 Sunset here is a magical experience, but the road back in the dark is not for the inexperienced driver.

 Between two steep cliffs, you will find the charming Calo des Moro, one of the tiniest and most precious beaches in Mallorca and Spain as well.

 It takes around 30 minutes to walk to this beach, but once you're there it's breathtaking.
 Although it takes a while to get there, the effort is well worth it.
 However, the beach itself is really small and with her growing popularity, it gets crowded quite fast.
 So try to arrive there early in the morning, in order to find a good spot and enjoy a few moments of quietness on this glorious beach.

 6. Cotillo Lagoons and Playa La Concha, El Cotillo - Fuerteventura

 Turquoise water, (almost) white sand and small coves that you can have all to yourself.